coldEr66/infor_research/game_2048/README.md

 # 2048 Game
 A 2048 game in C++
-The goal is to made an artificial intelligence bot to beat the game Lol!!!
+The goal is to make an artificial intelligence bot to beat the game Lol!!!

 ## Compile and Run
 compile with g++